HamStudy/hamstudy-hambook/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 - c is the speed of light (approximately 300,000,000 meters per second)
 - f is the frequency in Hz

+Since $f$ is on the bottom of the fraction, the higher the frequency the shorter the wavelength.
 For example, a 2-meter amateur radio band operates around 144 MHz.
 Let's calculate its wavelength:

 $\lambda = \frac{300,000,000}{144,000,000} = 2.08 \text{ meters}$

 Pretty close to 2 meters, right?
 That's why it's called the 2-meter band!

-**TIP**: It's most common to think of frequencies in MHz (1 million herts) and the approximate speed of light is $300\times10^6$ (300 million herts) so you can drop the million off both and just think of it as:
+**TIP**: It's most common to think of frequencies in MHz (1 million Hz), and the approximate speed of light is $300\times10^6$ (300 million Hz), so you can drop the million off both and just think of it as:

 Wavelength (in meters) = 300 / Frequency (in MHz)